pierrediedhiou/cybersecurity-journey/glossary.md

 - **Blocklist** — A security approach that explicitly blocks known bad items while allowing everything else.
 Less secure than an allowlist because unknown threats are not blocked
+- **Banner** — Information displayed by a service when a connection is made, often revealing software name and version.
+Collected during enumeration with Nmap -sC
+- **Blocklist** — A security approach that blocks known bad items while allowing everything else.
+Less secure than an allowlist
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,